RobinGhosh64/salesforce_events_to_azure/README.md

 # salesforce_events_to_azure
-Capture Events from Salesforce and write into Azure Log Analytics
+Capture Events from Salesforce and write into Azure Log Analytics using NodeJS

 Salesforce provides a way to generate events from objects, sobjects, platform and messaging channels.
 Details are here: